-Your calf muscles are very important and is best seen in the pedalling motion.
-It is this muscle that not only assists in the transferring of power to the pedals, but also aids in the recovery phase of the pedalling motion.
-In other words, if you are cleated in, the pull motion from the six o’clock position to the twelve o’clock position is stabilised by your calf muscles, which is why sore calves after cycling is common.
+Your calf muscles are very important and are best seen in the pedaling motion.
+It is this muscle that not only assists in the transferring of power to the pedals but also aids in the recovery phase of the pedaling motion.
+In other words, if you are cleated in, the pull motion from the six o’clock position to the twelve o’clock position is stabilized by your calf muscles, which is why sore calves after cycling are common.

 Relieving Soreness - Stretching for each Muscle Group

 There are many stretch routines that cyclists could use to help relieve soreness after a heavy workout.
 Here is why stretching for these major muscle groups is recommended, along with some useful stretch routines to follow.